joshlap/RickGHomies-Laser-Tag/README.md

 In out first prototype, we have a cardbord holster that would house an IR remote.
 This prototype was designed to take emit an IR signal to an IR receiver where the other player would be.

-In the second iteration, we have a more complex version that houses
+In the second iteration, we have a more complex version that houses an IR emitter remote and an IR sensor.
+Each gun has an Arduino that is used to keep track of the logic of the game and as well as the speaker for the game and LEDs and lazers for visual effects.

 ## Iterations